sagemath/trac_to_gh/Issue 5248.md

 # Issue 5248: edge_colors does not work on loops

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5248

 Original creator: mhampton